beekhof/rss-operator/doc/design/replication.md

 ### Stop Failures

-The initial response to a failed replication command is to clean the pod up by issuing the configured `stop` command.
-If this completes successfully (indicated by returning 0) then the pod is permitted to once again try to become an application primary or secondary.
+The initial response to a failed replication command is to clean the Pod up by issuing the configured `stop` command.
+If this completes successfully (indicated by returning 0) then the Pod is permitted to once again try to become an application primary or secondary.

-If the configured command fails, then the pod is deleted from Kubernetes and the operator waits for the STS controller to respawn it.
+If the configured command fails, then the Pod is deleted from Kubernetes and the operator waits for the STS controller to respawn it.

 ## Footnotes